-Minalkumar (Minal) Patel (MS ’84) currently serves as Senior Vice President and Chief Strategy Officer for Horizon BCBSNJ.
-Minal is a physician and entrepreneur with a passion for creating value in our healthcare system and has previously served as CEO and founder of Care Management International, President and COO of Horizon Healthcare of NY, strategy consultant with McKinsey and Company, and a member of the faculty at Harvard Medical School.
-He has been a member of the board at The Hudson School since 2004, and Treasurer from 2007 to 2016.
+Minalkumar (Minal) Patel is the Founder and CEO of Abacus Insights, a data management company that harnesses the power of healthcare data to enhance people’s lives.
+Minal is a physician and entrepreneur with a passion for creating value in our healthcare system and has previously served as Senior Vice President and Chief Strategy Officer for Horizon BCBSNJ, CEO and founder of Care Management International, President and COO of Horizon Healthcare of NY, strategy consultant with McKinsey and Company, and a member of the faculty at Harvard Medical School.
+He has been a member of the Board of Trustees at The Hudson School since 2004, and served as Treasurer from 2007 to 2016.

 Arnold joined the Hudson School board in January of 2015.
 Arnold’s daughter Kai attended the Hudson School for High School, graduating in 2013.
-Curently, Arnold is a Vice President of Macy’s, responsible for Credit Marketing and Customer Loyalty.
-Prior to Macy’s, Arnold was Senior Vice President of CitiCards, Rewards Product Management where he was responsible for New Product Development and Strategy Reward Card Products.
+Currently, Arnold is Head of Co-Brand Relationships at Wells Fargo.
+Prior to Wells Fargo, Arnold was a Vice President of Macy’s, responsible for Credit Marketing and Customer Loyalty, Senior Vice President of CitiCards, Rewards Product Management where he was responsible for New Product Development and Strategy Reward Card Products.
 Prior to Citi, Arnold was President of United Loyalty Services where he led United Airlines’ Mileage Plus frequent flier program and partnerships.
 Arnold started his business career at American Express in 1988 and spent 15 years in a variety of roles including Director of the Membership Rewards program, Vice President of Strategic Alliances Card Acquisition and Vice President of Business Alliances, where he was responsible for managing all Membership Rewards partners and developing new partnerships and co-brand cards with companies like Costco, Lexus, Hilton and Starwood.

 Arnold received his degree from Brown in History as a member of the Class of 1983 and a MBA from Harvard Business School in 1988.